US Army veteran who served two tours in Afghanistan has been deported to Mexico

-A US Army veteran who served two tours in Afghanistan has been deported to Mexico, US Immigration and Customs Enforcement said.
+A US Army veteran who served two tours in Afghanistan says he didn't realize he'd been deported to Mexico until it was too late to turn back.

+Speaking from Tijuana Monday, Miguel Perez told reporters that he's feeling well physically, but is "very confused."

+Perez was escorted across the US-Mexico border from Texas and handed over to Mexican authorities Friday, ICE said in a statement.
+Perez says a truck took him to an airport in Indiana.
+He was then flown to Brownsville, Texas, ICE said.

 The deportation follows an earlier decision by US authorities to deny Miguel Perez's citizenship application because of a felony drug conviction, despite his service and the PTSD he says it caused.

-Perez, 39, was escorted across the US-Mexico border from Texas and handed over to Mexican authorities Friday, ICE said in a statement.
+"We're going to hold ICE responsible if anything happens to Miguel Perez Jr.," said Emma Lozano, pastor at Lincoln United Methodist Church in Chicago, where Perez lived.
+It is a sanctuary church, or a place that promises to provide shelter and support for undocumented immigrants.

-Perez, his family and supporters, who include Senator Tammy Duckworth of Illinois, had argued that his wartime service to the country had earned him the right to stay in the US and to receive mental health treatment for the PTSD and substance abuse.
+Perez, his family and supporters, who include Sen. Tammy Duckworth of Illinois, had argued that his wartime service to the country had earned him the right to stay in the United States and to receive mental health treatment for the PTSD and substance abuse.

-"It's shameful to turn our backs on those who have the courage to wear the uniform," Duckworth said after Perez's citizenship application was denied.
-"We can do better than this."

-Perez was born in Mexico and came to the United States at age 8 when his father, Miguel Perez Sr., a semi-pro soccer player, moved the family to Chicago because of a job offer, Perez told CNN earlier.
-He has two children born in the US.
+Perez was born in Mexico and legally came to the United States at age 8 when his father, Miguel Perez Sr., a semi-pro soccer player, moved the family to Chicago because of a job offer, Perez told CNN earlier.
+He has two children born in the United States.
 His parents and one sister are now naturalized American citizens, and another sister is an American citizen by birth.

 It's a complicated case.
 Perez has said that what he saw and experienced in Afghanistan sent his life off the rails, leading to heavy drinking, a drug addiction and ultimately to his felony conviction.